mozilla-services/screenshots/README.md

 #### Building the Chrome version of the addon

-Build the development version of the Chrome-compatible webextension: `SCREENSHOTS_CHROME_BUILD = "true" make chrome`
+Build the development version of the Chrome-compatible webextension: `make chrome`

-Build a zipped version of the Chrome-compatible webextension: `SCREENSHOTS_CHROME_BUILD = "true" make chrome_zip`
+Build a zipped version of the Chrome-compatible webextension: `make chrome_zip`

 ### Getting to know the code